timbz/KaleidoscopeGenerator/README.md

 * Improve robustness of the loading and saving functionality
   * Refactor exception handling
   * Better user error notifications
-* Add fading per level support the generation algorithms
 * Improve performance by resizing loaded images if they are too big
-* GUI Styling
+* Add fading per level support to the generation algorithms
 * Move Viewpord2D and Viewport3DExt code into a ViewModel (confom to MVVM pattern)
 * Add a GUI Clinet based on Gtk that runs on Unix systems (including OSX) through the mono rutime